 The big daddy of swing dance, Lindy Hop, developed from Charleston.

 Danced originally by greats such as Shorty George and Twistmouth George, Lindy Hop began its life in the early 1930s at the Savoy Ballroom, Harlem, NY.
+It was created and developed by African Americans to make it what it is today with people dancing Lindy Hop in every corner of the earth.

 Frankie, for many of us, is thought of as the originator of Lindy Hop as we know it and he can be seen dancing in many films and videos including the film, Hellzapoppin, featuring Whiteys Lindy Hoppers (1941).

-Lindy Hop was and still is danced to Swing music.
+Lindy Hop was, and still is danced to Swing music.
 Original favourites being the likes of Chick Webb, Count Basie and Duke Elington, among many more.

 Like everything, Lindy Hop has changed over the years and since its revival in the early 1980s Lindy Hop has actually been around longer than when it was, back in the day.